cultuurnet/uit-documentatie/content/json-ld/latest/places/place-video_add.md

 ## Request body

-Add an image to a place
+Add a video to a place

 | Property	| Type | Description | Example |
 |--|--|--|--|